kartik-v/yii2-dynagrid/README.md

 for extension break if you do not wish to auto update dependencies.

 ### Demo
-You can see detailed [documentation](http://demos.krajee.com/dynagrid) on usage of the extension or view a [complete demo](http://demos.krajee.com/dynagrid-demo).
+You can see detailed [documentation](http://demos.krajee.com/dynagrid) or view a [complete demo](http://demos.krajee.com/dynagrid-demo) on usage of the extension.

 ## Installation